-There are no set up fees to be paid before your IVA is agreed.
+There are no set up fees.

 Fees are detailed in your IVA proposal, which an IP will assist in drafting.
 Any fees have to be approved by creditors.
 Your IP will explain what fees you need to pay for your IVA.